modelsbymike3d/arbootcamp/content/instagram-beginner/150-grain.md

 `youtube:u31vRoG3uns`

 Grain is a pretty popular addition to many Instagram filters.
 Done right, it can add a vintage look to your filter.
+In this Spark AR tutorial, you will learn how to add grain to your Instagram and Facebook filters.
 You can see an example of this effect in action [by clicking here](https://www.instagram.com/ar/387717252389876/) or by scanning the below code.

 ![QR code leading to an example freckles effect for Instagram](../../instagram-beginner/grain/qr_code.png)